Homotopy Theoretic and Categorical Models of Neural Information Networks: Codes, probabilities, and information

 \subsubsection{Categories of codes}

 We discuss here two possible constructions of a category of codes.
-The first one is modelled on the notion of decomposable and indecomposable codes variously considered in the coding theory literature (see for instance \cite{Sle60}).
-The second one is more directly suitable for modelling neural codes associated to populations of neurons and their firing activities.
+The first one is modeled on the notion of decomposable and indecomposable codes variously considered in the coding theory literature (see for instance \cite{Sle60}).
+The second one is more directly suitable for modeling neural codes associated to populations of neurons and their firing activities.